 Electronic Prescription Service

-We are upgrading to the next phase of the Electronic Prescription Service (EPS) which will mean that almost all our prescriptions will be processed electronically from 22nd January.
+We upgraded to the next phase of the Electronic Prescription Service (EPS) which means that almost all our prescriptions are now processed electronically.
 Electronic prescriptions help save the NHS money.
 You will receive your prescriptions in the same way as you do now.
 Read more about EPS here.

 If you are a patient at our practice you can now use the new NHS app, a simple and secure way to access a range of NHS services on your smartphone or tablet.
 You can use the NHS app to check your symptoms and get instant advice, book appointments, order repeat prescriptions, view your GP medical record and more.
 If you already use online services here at the Surgery you can continue to use this as well as using the app.